CAVE2™ and Research

 Visualisation for Academics

-The Cave2 is housed in the heart of the USC Sunshine Coast campus, with its own bespoke building featuring ample room for 'break-out' sessions and seperate presentations areas.
+CAVE2 is housed in the heart of the USC Sunshine Coast campus, with its own bespoke building featuring ample room for 'break-out' sessions and separate presentations areas.

 Some projects partner across faculties to maximise use and applicability of visual artefacts.